LEARNING THE GAME

 PRACTICES and GaMe Days

 In season practices are typically held on Tuesdays and Thursdays at Randall's Island.
 We practice rain or shine but may cancel due to severe weather.
-For updates on weather or location changes sure to check the Practice Schedule, Twitter / News or Facebook page for the most up-to-date information.
+For updates on weather or location changes, be sure to check our Facebook page or reach out to team leadership through the contact form for the most up-to-date information.

 Bring your mouthguard, water and clothes that you don't mind getting dirty or roughed up (it's a contact game after all).
 Most of us get together following practice for dinner.

-Saturday is a rugby day, and the day we play our matches.
-Locations vary based on the home team and availability of space.
-The team will help arrange transportation or help facilitate car pooling for away matches.
+Saturday is a rugby day!
+Almost all matches are held on Saturdays during the seasons, and locations vary based on the home team and availability of space.
+The team will help arrange transportation or facilitate car pooling for away matches.
 Check the match schedule for the most up-to-date information.

 Competitive 15s Season - AUG to Nov